Gestational Diabetes Mellitus - Diabetes During Pregnancy

 Postpartum Depression

-It's important for women with GDM to work closely with their healthcare provider to develop an individualized treatment plan that is safe and effective for both them and their babies.
-Proper management of GDM can help to reduce the risk of complications and ensure a healthy pregnancy and delivery.
+Women with GDM need to work closely with their healthcare provider to develop an individualized treatment plan that is safe and effective for both them and their babies.
+Proper management of GDM can help reduce the risk of complications and ensure a healthy pregnancy and delivery.

 Prevention of Gestational Diabetes Mellitus